sam-huang1223/games-with-rl/README.md

     **Problem**: Every recursion, nodes are creating new neighboring nodes to connect to

-    &rarr; MaximumRecursionExceed error as program loops through board creating neighbors to connect to
+    &rarr; MaximumRecursionExceed error as program infinitely loops through board creating neighbors to connect to

-    &rarr; Need to find a way to allow nodes to check if other neighbors already created the neighboring nodes, then if so, connect to them
+    &rarr; Need to find a way to allow nodes to check if other neighbors already created neighboring nodes, then if so, connect to them

-* Combined _get_neighbors and _propagate -> more efficient to recurisvely generate board while checking for neighbors
+* Combined _get_neighbors and _propagate &rarr; more efficient to recurisvely generate board *while* checking for neighbors instead of *after*

 ##### *April _, 2018*